eXolnet/laravel-bento/README.md

 @endlaunch
 ```

-### Default Strategies
+### Basic Segmentation Strategies

-By default, multiple strategies are available to target your visitors:
+The following segmentation strategies are available to help quickly target your users:

 * Environment
 * Everyone
 * Hostname
-* Logic And
-* Logic Or
-* Logic Not
 * Nobody
 * User (specific user IDs)
 * User Percent (a fraction of all connected visitors)
 * Visitor Percent (a fraction of all your visitors)

-### Logic Strategies
+### Logic Segmentation Strategies

-You can aim your visitor with more complex rules using the logic strategies:
+Additional logic segmentation strategies are available to help target your users with more complex rules.

 #### Logic Not